codingphun/aws-serverless-workshop/DevOps/3_XRay/README.md

 ### 2. Commit the change to local Git repository

-1. Using your Git client, add the local changes to the Git index, and commit with a message.
+1. Using your Git client or Cloud9 IDE, add the local changes to the Git index, and commit with a message.
 For example:

     ```
     git add -u
     git commit -m "Fix bug"
     ```

-1. Using your Git client, push the Git repository updates to the origin.
+1. Using your Git client or Cloud9 IDE, push the Git repository updates to the origin.
 For example:

     ```
     git push origin